mediachain/mediachain/docs/kittengrad.md

 #### Voting

-Once the proposal phase has finished, each node chooses a valid block and votes for it.
+Once the proposal phase has finished, each transactor chooses a valid block and votes for it.

 The choice should be deterministic, so that all correct transactors should